Siddiki/gghc/index.md

 ### Days Engaged

+This table shows the percentage of days that users were engaged in the quarter.
+For users in category 1, only 2 users had 100% engagement in a quarter, and both fell in Q2 2017 (which is still ongoing).

 |         | Users created before 2016 | Users Created Q1 2016 |
 |---------|---------------------------|-----------------------|
 | Q1 2016 | 27.3 %                    |                       |